 From PCBONLINE, the finest pitch between a pad to an adjacent trace is 0.35mm.
 The minimum trace width/space is 0.15mm/0.15mm.
 The trace width/space tolerance is 0.05mm.

 Now, the whole copper layer has only the copper circuit traces and pads.

 Step 7.
 Drilling Positioning Holes

 Positioning holes are used to fix the flexible PCBs during the electrical tests and the forming of the finished FPCs.
 There are usually 3 positioning holes in the diagonal direction on the flexible PCBs.

 Step 8.
 Electrical Test

 Whenever a circuit layer is etched out, it needs an electrical test.
 We place each flexible PCB on a jig to conduct the power-on self-test to ensure the circuit is okay.

 The cleaning and scrubbing line is an assistance line for flexible PCB fabrication.
 The flexible PCBs are sent into the cleaning and scrubbing machine to remove the oxide, residual NaOH, and moisture.
 And the flexible PCBs are also scrubbed to increase the gloss.

 Step 10.
-FPC Layers Stacking and Lamination
+FPC Layers Alignment and Lamination

 Step 11.
 Printing Silkscreen